 On this page, we'll look at the Christian cross combined with the Mogen Dovid, the Jewish Star of David.
 (See also Raelian symbol)

 The Star of David was considered to be a 'cross' in European heraldry.
 It is sometimes called a Jewish Cross but generally, this is a misnomer - 'emblem', 'medallion' or 'badge' is more accurate than 'cross'.
-Judaism denies that Jesus rose again as Christ; therefore the cross has no meaning for them.
+Judaism denies that Jesus rose again as Christ; therefore the Cross has no significant meaning for Jews.
 However, entering the Twilight Zone of logic, since Jesus was a Jew, then the cross used to crucify him could be referred to as a Jewish Cross.
-But we already have a name for that - the True Cross.
+But we already have a name for that – the True Cross.

 The Star of David comprises two triangles, representing the Greek letter for 'D' inverted over the other, which happens to have been King David's royal cipher (since his name began and ended with a 'D').
 The symbol represents the town of Bethlehem, first and foremost, the place of Christ's birth.

 Like the Crescent Cross, the Star Cross shown on the left is a hybrid and symbolises Christianity being central to Judaism.
 The symbol is used by Jewish Christians; a sect that retains its Jewish heritage yet believes in Salvation through Jesus, rather than through works.
 They tend to join Protestant or Catholic churches.